CloudVE/cloudbridge/docs/getting_started.rst

 Installation
 ------------
-Cloudbridge is available on PyPI so to install the latest available version, run::
+CloudBridge is available on PyPI so to install the latest available version, run::

     pip install cloudbridge